Totò

-Antonio Griffo Focas Flavio Angelo Ducas Comneno Porfirogenito Gagliardi De Curtis di Bisanzio (15 February 1898 – 15 April 1967), best known by his stage name Totò (Note: Totò is a common pet name for Antonio in Naples and surroundings, a contraction from the Neapolitan dialect nickname Totonno.) (/it/), or simply as Antonio de Curtis, and nicknamed il principe della risata ("the prince of laughter"), was an Italian actor, comedian, screenwriter, dramatist, poet, singer and lyricist.
+Antonio Griffo Focas Flavio Angelo Ducas Comneno Porfirogenito Gagliardi De Curtis di Bisanzio (born Antonio Vincenzo Stefano Clemente; 15 February 1898 – 15 April 1967), best known by his stage name Totò (Note: Totò is a common pet name for Antonio in Naples and surroundings, a contraction from the Neapolitan dialect nickname Totonno.) (/it/), or simply as Antonio de Curtis, and nicknamed il principe della risata ("the prince of laughter"), was an Italian actor, comedian, screenwriter, dramatist, poet, singer and lyricist.
 He is commonly referred to as one of the most popular Italian performers of all time.
 While best known for his funny and sometimes cynical comic characters in theatre and then many successful comedy films made from the 1940s to the 1960s, he also worked with many iconic Italian film directors in dramatic roles.

 Early life

-Totò was born Antonio Vincenzo Stefano Clemente on 15 February 1898 in the Rione Sanità, a poor district of Naples, the illegitimate son of Anna Clemente (1881–1947), a Sicilian woman, and the Neapolitan marquis Giuseppe de Curtis (1873–1944).
+Totò was born Antonio Vincenzo Stefano Clemente on 15 February 1898 in the Rione Sanità, a poor district of Naples, the illegitimate son of Anna Clemente (1881–1947), a Sicilian woman from Palermo, and the Neapolitan marquis Giuseppe de Curtis (1873–1944).
 His father did not legally recognize him, and Totò so regretted growing up without a father that in 1933, at age 35, he managed to have the marquis Francesco Maria Gagliardi Focas adopt him in exchange for a life annuity.
-As a consequence, when Marquis de Curtis finally recognized him in 1937 Totò had become an heir of two noble families, ultimately claiming an impressive slew of titles.
+As a consequence, when Marquis de Curtis finally recognized him in 1937, Totò had become an heir of two noble families, ultimately claiming an impressive slew of titles.